-Contribution: The Council lends money to its subsidiaries e.g., Edsential Community Interest Company (by way of a credit facility), and local businesses to support local public services and stimulate local economic growth.
+Contribution: The Council lends money to its subsidiaries e.g., Edsential Community Interest Co. (by way of a credit facility) and local businesses to support local public services and stimulate local economic growth.

 Security: The main risk when making service loans is that the borrower will be unable to repay the principal lent and/or the interest due.
 Appropriate due diligence is undertaken on loan applications and collateral sought to offset risk.
-To further limit this risk and ensure that total exposure to service loans remains proportionate to the size of the Authority, upper limits on the outstanding loans to each category of borrower have been set as per the table below.
+In order to further limit this risk and ensure that total exposure to service loans remains proportionate to the size of the Authority, upper limits on the outstanding loans to each category of borrower have been set as per the table below.
 Loans should be self-financing with returns covering financing and administrative costs plus any return.

-Table 1: Loans for service purposes.
+Table 1: Loans for service purposes - Estimate at 30 Sep 2021

-31.03.2022 2022/23
+2021/22

 Category of borrower Balance Owing £000 Loss allowance £000 Estimated Net figure in accounts £000 Approved Limit £000

-Subsidiaries 2,607 2,607 0 10,000
+Subsidiaries 1,500 1,500 0 10,000

-Local businesses 350 350 0 10,000
+Local Businesses 350 350 0 10,000

-TOTAL 2,957 2,957 0 20,000
+TOTAL 1,850 1,850 0 20,000

-Accounting standards require the Authority to set aside a loss allowance (where appropriate) for loans, reflecting the likelihood of non-payment.
-The figures for loans in the Authority's Statement of Accounts are shown net of this loss allowance.
+Accounting standards require the Authority to set aside loss allowance (where appropriate) for loans, reflecting the likelihood of non-payment.
+The figures for loans in the Authority's statement of accounts are shown net of this loss allowance.
 However, the Authority makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments.

-Risk assessment: The Authority assesses the risk of loss before entering and whilst holding service loans.
+Risk assessment: The Authority assesses the risk of loss before entering into and whilst holding service loans.
 If in the future the authority actively markets itself as a provider of finance, it would need to assess the market that it would be competing in e.g., other local authorities and financial institutions.
-Prior to offering any loan facility, the following factors are considered:
+Prior to offering any loan facility the following factors are considered: